numpy/numpy/doc/source/bugs.rst

 **************

-File bug reports or feature requests, and make contributions (e.g. code patches), by submitting a "ticket" on GitHub:
+File bug reports or feature requests, and make contributions (e.g. code patches), by opening a "new issue" on GitHub:

 - Numpy Issues: http://github.com/numpy/numpy/issues